Limited Liability Companies (LLC)

 Private Limited Company (Pte Ltd)

-A Private Limited Company is a LLC whose shares are owned by less than 50 individuals and are not available to the public at large.
-The shareholders of a private limited corporation can be either individuals or corporate bodies, or both.
-The majority of privately incorporated businesses in Singapore are incorporated under this structure.
+Private Limited Company Singapore is an LLC where shares are owned by fewer than 50 individuals and aren’t available to the general public.
+The shareholders in these companies can include both individuals and corporate bodies.
+Notably, the majority of privately incorporated businesses in Singapore operate under this structure.

 Why entrepreneurs prefer Private Limited Companies?